datacamp/pythonwhat/README.md

 [![PyPI version](https://badge.fury.io/py/pythonwhat.svg)](https://badge.fury.io/py/pythonwhat)
 [![Documentation Status](https://readthedocs.org/projects/pythonwhat/badge/?version=stable)](http://pythonwhat.readthedocs.io/en/stable/?badge=stable)

-Verify Python code submissions and automatic generation of meaningful feedback.
-Originally developed for Python exercises on DataCamp, to be used in so-called Submission Correctness Tests, but can also be used independently.
+Verify Python code submissions and auto-generate meaningful feedback messages.
+Originally developed for Python exercises on DataCamp for so-called Submission Correctness Tests, but can also be used independently.

-- If you are new to teaching on DataCamp, check out https://authoring.datacamp.com.
+- New to teaching on DataCamp?
+Check out https://authoring.datacamp.com.
-- If you want to learn what SCTs are and how they work, visit [this article](https://authoring.datacamp.com/courses/exercises/technical-details/sct.html) specifically.
+- To learn what SCTs are and how they work, visit [this article](https://authoring.datacamp.com/courses/exercises/technical-details/sct.html) specifically.
 - For a complete overview of all functionality inside `pythonwhat` and articles about what to use when, consult https://pythonwhat.readthedocs.io.

 ## Installation